Three Residential Real Estate Trends to Watch

 Over the past two weeks I’ve concentrated on a range of external trends; social, economic and political events that have had an impact on the housing market since the second World War.
-This week I’m turning to three much more current trends that each have an immediate impact on residential markets, and which heavily influence demand and prices.
+This week I’m turning to three much more current residential real estate trends that each have an immediate impact on markets, and which heavily influence demand and prices.

 There isn’t the need for much guesswork as to how these particular trends might shape the market.
 They are the fodder of everyday headline issues we are all familiar with, and the topics are interest rates, supply and population growth trends.